Posted by Darryl Payne in Things To Do

-Dollywood is aiming to change that dynamic by bridging the age gap with innovative rides like the Whistle Punk Chaser.
+Dollywood is attempting to change that dynamic by bridging the age gap with innovative rides like the Whistle Punk Chaser.
 This less-intense coaster is meant as a gentle introduction to thrill rides for children who may or may not end up liking roller coasters, and a fun experience for older children.
 Kids only have to be 36" tall to ride, and the adventure is centered on twists and turns instead of drops.
 If kids like Whistle Punk, as long as they're 48" tall they can try the more advanced Thunderhead wooden coaster.

 Drop Line: Unbeatable Views and Thrills

-If you love leaving your stomach in the sky while your body plummets toward the ground (and who doesn't), you'll also love the hair-raising Drop Line ride at Dollywood.
+If you love leaving your stomach in the sky while your body plummets toward the ground (and who doesn't?), you'll also love the hair-raising Drop Line ride at Dollywood.
 Drop Line takes riders up a 200-foot tower for a bird's eye view of Timber Canyon.
 Look fast, though - in a few seconds you're going to drop 20 stories.
 Riders must be at least 50" tall.